 All patients respond differently to surgery, and any post-operative discomfort will largely depend on the techniques utilized and the size and extent of the treatment area.
 With that in mind, Dr. Okamoto can prescribe medicine to control discomfort during recovery.

 Again, recovery from liposuction is dependent on the size, location, and number of treatment areas, so the recovery period will be different for everyone.
 However, patients who do not have a strenuous job are often able to resume working within a week, and sometimes after just a few days.

 The incisions utilized for liposuction surgery are typically quite small, often considerably less than an inch in length.
 Therefore, residual scarring should be minimal.
 Dr. Okamoto takes great care to ensure that scars from this procedure are as light as possible.

 The most common side effects of liposuction surgery include swelling, bruising, soreness, and even some level of numbness in the treatment areas following the procedure.
 These effects should only be temporary, and should diminish as recovery progresses.
 In some cases, depending on the specific areas that are targeted, patients may experience skin rippling due to pre-existing excess skin that fails to re-contour to the diminished volume in the area undergoing liposuction.
 An infrequent complication is what is known as a “seroma,” which is a subsurface pool of fluid.
+Excessive bleeding and infection are also possible complications, though these instances are very unusual.
 All of these possible complications and how they are treated are part of the consultation with Dr. Okamoto.
 His extensive experience with this procedure and his use of advanced techniques, in addition to strict adherence to recovery instructions, can be very helpful in minimizing post-operative side effects from liposuction.